JadenFurtado/security_writeups/just for fun/readme.md

 ![image](https://user-images.githubusercontent.com/52862591/143568593-40f17143-59dd-464f-8285-7df644c78141.png)

 I believe the above is of a european street.
-But we can see other stuff too like of this from security cameras on light poles as shown below
+But we can see other stuff too like from security cameras on light poles as shown below

 ![image](https://user-images.githubusercontent.com/52862591/143569179-75df857e-d387-4b55-8ec3-7beb541f6836.png)